-Harman takes five-shot lead into final round of Open
+Harman takes five-shot lead into Open's final round

-The Open: Brian Harman leads by five at Royal Liverpool
+The Open: Brian Harman leads by five at Royal Liverpool as Jon Rahm posts record score

 Last updated on .From the section Golf